Last updated on February 23rd, 2026 at 09:43 am

 Type I vs. Type II Zinc Plating

-When considering zinc plating for your metal parts, it is essential to understand the differences between Type I and Type II zinc plating.
-Both types offer the same basic corrosion-resistant properties, but they differ in appearance and the thickness of the zinc coating.
+When considering zinc plating for your metal parts, it is important to understand the technical differences between Type I and Type II classifications.

 Type I Zinc Plating